 The dark ages came to an end with an extraordinary leap in human consciousness.
 After half a millennium of stagnation, the light of science began to dawn.
-Since then, religion has gradually been losing its grip on the hearts and minds of us humans.
+Since then, religion has gradually been losing its grip on our hearts and minds.
 But we have become increasingly soulless as concern and care for others withers.
 Egoism is not only seen as natural but even lauded as an ideal.
 And, as is becoming increasingly evident, our planet Earth is not going to be able to sustain eight billion egoists, let alone more.

 As the AI specialist and futurist Hans Moravec states, when we die: